qlik-oss/core-get-started/README.md

-# Qlik Elastic Tutorial
+# Getting started with the Web Platform

-This is the source code repository for the Qlik Elastic Tutorial, an entry point for developers that wants to get started using Qlik Elastic.
+This is the source code repository for the Getting started with the Web Platform, an entry point for developers that wants to get started using the Web Platform.
 The purpose of the examples is to show how quick and effortless it is to get started.

 ## Setting up your computer